Is New Mexico worth moving to for affordability?

 New Mexico often fits sun-seeking movers, retirees, remote workers, artists, and households that want a lower-cost Southwest base than many neighboring states can offer.
 New Mexico deserves more caution from wildfire-sensitive households, career-maximizing movers, and households that need the broadest in-state job ladder.

-Statewide coverage for New Mexico is intended to narrow the shortlist.
-Taxes, housing, school fit, and legal rules can still vary by city, county, district, and effective date.
+Statewide coverage for New Mexico helps narrow a shortlist.
+Taxes, housing, schools, weather risk, and rules can still vary locally.

 New Mexico can be worth moving to for affordability compared with many Western states, but the move still needs full review because job depth, taxes, and city choice change the real outcome.